 The incident associated with the latest rooter[.]tk activity has been shared across all ThreatConnect Communities as Incident 20131216A: TibetOnline Flash Driveby.
 ThreatConnect Research will continue to provide dynamic updates to this incident within ThreatConnect as additional details become available.

-If you or your enterprise security team are overwhelmed by feeds of meaningless data, and are unable to quickly contextualize or automate associations of activity, register for a ThreatConnect account.
+If you or your enterprise security team are overwhelmed by feeds of meaningless data, and are unable to quickly contextualize or automate associations of activity, contact us for support.
 Take control of your data, make sense of complex security events, and privately collaborate with other industry experts.